Confidence sets for persistence diagrams: Experiments

 \section{Experiments}

 As is common in the literature on computational topology, we focus on a few simple, synthetic examples.
-For each of them we compute the Rips persistence diagram and the density persistence diagram introduced in Section \ref{section::density}.
+For each of them we compute the Rips persistence diagram and the density persistence diagram introduced in Section~\ref{sectiondensity}.
 We use a Gaussian kernel with bandwidth $h=0.3$.
-This will serve to illustrate the different methods for the construction of confidence bands for the persistence diagrams, as justified in Appendix~\ref{append::persistence}.
+This will serve to illustrate the different methods for the construction of confidence bands for the persistence diagrams.